 Olivier Butzbach (email@example.com), Francesca Gagliardi (firstname.lastname@example.org), David Gindis (email@example.com), Geoff Hodgson (firstname.lastname@example.org), Gerhard Schnyder (email@example.com) and Liudmyla Svystunova (firstname.lastname@example.org)

-Generous support for the WINIR Conference on Institutions for Inclusive Societies is provided by
+Generous support for the WINIR Symposium on Global Capitalism and Its National Varieties in an Era of Crisis is provided by